Andrew-Wong-X7C3/realtime-rendering/README.md

 ---
 ## Usage
 ---
-The scene is of a hazmat character in a room with a floating particle.
+The scene is of a floating particle in a room.
 The particle's nucleus has three sub-particles orbiting it.

-The player controls the hazmat character.
+The player controls the particle.
 The controls are as follows:

     - W:            move forward
     - A:            move left